Woodbois

 25. Monitoring of forest management plan implementation available?

-Limited monitoring details are available for the company's management plan for Gabon concessions.
-The monitoring information for the company's other concessions in Gabon and Mozambique are not publicly available.
+Limited monitoring details are available for the company's monitoring plan for Gabon concessions.
+The monitoring information for the company's concession in Mozambique is not publicly available.

 26. Company has provided valid legal documents to Open Timber Portal on use right (at the time of SPOTT assessments)?

-[Externally verified] The company has provided 2 out of the 2 total valid documents required by Open Timber Portal on use right.
+[Externally verified] The company has provided all valid legal documents to Open Timber Portal on use rights.
 Please note: Company scores on Open Timber Portal are updated daily.
 Visit the OTP website to review the company's current performance by clicking on the source link.

 27. Company has provided valid legal documents to Open Timber Portal on forest management (at the time of SPOTT assessments)?

-[Externally verified] The company has provided 3 out of the 3 total valid documents required by Open Timber Portal on forest management.
+[Externally verified] The company has provided all valid legal documents to Open Timber Portal on forest management.
 Please note: Company scores on Open Timber Portal are updated daily.
 Visit the OTP website to review the company's current performance by clicking on the source link.

 28. Company has provided valid legal documents to Open Timber Portal on timber harvesting (at the time of SPOTT assessments)?

-[Externally verified] The company has provided 4 out of the 5 total valid legal documents to Open Timber Portal on timber harvesting.
+[Externally verified] The company has provided all valid legal documents to Open Timber Portal on timber harvesting.
 Please note: Company scores on Open Timber Portal are updated daily.
 Visit the OTP website to review the company's current performance by clicking on the source link.

 0 / 1